 Coming back to education that is part of learning and listening to who we are as people.
 We have vision, we have also the strength to make it happen.
 We have to think together, to make it happen.Eric House

 In all these examples and from the personal experiences shared, we learn that a culturally meaningful education needs to be first and foremost informed by chischaayihtimuwin (Cree knowledge), transmitted intergenerationally, supported by iiyiyiuyimuwin (Cree language), present as much as possible on the land, and conducive to miyuupimatisiuun.
 On the other hand, we also learnt that system change from the ground up is hard work that must overcome inflexible and often imposed policies and systems, heavy administrative and financial burdens, and constant uncertainty in terms of effective continuity.
 As Eddie underlined, not all young people are the same and it is up to knowledge holders to find ways to engage them in learning in a positive and exciting way.
-Therefore, building supportive learning environments means creating a range of opportunities that combine knowledge and skills a multitude of learning styles and learning journeys.
+Therefore, building supportive learning environments means creating a range of opportunities that combine knowledge and skills and a multitude of learning styles and learning journeys.

 Cree School Board (CSB).
 2020.
 Eeyou Education Website (various sections).